-- A bachelor’s degree or recognized equivalent from a recognized institution in the humanities and social sciences.
-In case you have a degree in a field that has a strong dimension of social analysis (such as global health, sports management, or biodiversity), we invite you to explain the competences gained in your application in more detail.
+- A bachelor’s degree or the recognized equivalent from a recognized institution in the humanities and social sciences.
+In case you have a degree in a field that has a strong dimension of social analysis (such as global health, sports management, or biodiversity), we invite you to explain the competencies gained in your application in more detail.

 - Very good to excellent academic performance in your previous study programme

-- Advanced English skills: Note that you have to follow courses, read extensively, and write many term papers in English; therefore, your skills should be truly applicable
+- Advanced English skills: note that you have to follow courses, read extensively, and write many term papers in English; therefore, your skills should be truly applicable

 - Basic knowledge of a second foreign language

 The language of instruction in the programme is English.
-In addition, there is a small number of courses that you can choose in the local languages of the universities of the EMGS Consortium (see language policy); but they are not mandatory.
+In addition, there are a small number of courses that you can choose in the local languages of the universities of the EMGS Consortium (see language policy); but they are not mandatory.
 It is therefore possible to study without broader knowledge of German, but it is advisable to have some prior knowledge of German if you want to study in Vienna or Leipzig.
 In any case, you have the opportunity to participate in excellent language courses offered in either location.

 Yes, you are still welcome to apply.
 In this case, your admission will be based on your grades as indicated in your transcript.
 If admitted to the programme, you have up to one month before courses begin to submit your final diploma.
 Please note that for the academic year 2020/2021, special conditions apply due to the Coronavirus crisis.
 The start of the winter term is delayed to 1 November, which allows you for more time to submit your completed bachelor’s degree.